 Steve Reynolds is President of Imagine Communications, a global leader in multiscreen video and ad management solutions that broadcasters, networks, video service providers and enterprises around the world rely on to support their mission-critical operations.

 His cable industry experience also includes executive positions at ACTV Incorporated and Intellocity USA.
-Reynolds was a member of the technical team at TV Guide, leading development of the industry’s first interactive program guide for digital cable set-tops.
+Steve was a member of the technical team at TV Guide, leading development of the industry’s first interactive program guide for digital cable set-tops.

 Mr. Johnson is a member of Gores' investment committee and is responsible for leading the execution and negotiation of Gores acquisitions and divestitures.
 Prior to joining Gores, Mr. Johnson was a Managing Director and Investment Committee member of DLJ Merchant Banking Partners III and IV, and DLJ Growth Capital Partners I. Prior to joining DLJ, Mr. Johnson worked for E.M Warburg Pincus & Co, LLC., The Boston Consulting Group, and Chevron Corporation.
 Mr. Johnson has a Bachelor of Engineering from Stevens Institute of Technology and a Master of Business Administration from the Wharton School, University of Pennsylvania.